kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - The shopkeeper wants to know if I want to buy a wallet for the phone.
 He's using a word I never heard before so I don't understand.
 - The man standing beside me looks at me and says, **cage**, in English.
 - It's not the right word in Spanish or in English.
-- I find this event extremely threatening given I have been a caged animal for years.
+- I find this event extremely threatening given I have been a caged animal for years in Dénia.
 - The whole time I'm in Madrid, I feel like I am being followed.
-- Back at the hotel, I reformat both my personal Mac and iPhone to factory settings.
+- Back at the hotel, I set up the new Android and reformat both my personal Mac and iPhone to factory settings.
 - Once I'm logged in to my accounts, however, it's obvious to me I'm still being cyber-stalked to the same extent as before.
 - I wonder if the Chinese telecommunications shops all over Spain are implicated in the cyber-stalking epidemic, and to what extent?
-- I remember how obvious it was the [shopkeeper in the telecommunications shop in the Calle Diana](../../2023/october.md#telecommunications-shop) knew who I was, and also not in a good way.
+- I remember how obvious it was the [shopkeeper in the telecommunications shop in the Calle Diana](../../2023/october.md#telecommunications-shop) knew who I was, and not in a good way.
+- Did my new Android phone come hardware-hacked off the shelf?

 #### Contacting my friend